 where alt-saxophone, contrabass and drums create a raw early jazz energy.
 The album is a reminiscence of the composer´s earlier interest in jazz

 music in the seventees.
 It was created from his older romantic and ethnic themes which were arranged for a classic jazz quartet.
 The album,

 THERE'S NO HUMAN TRIUMPH (1996-1999), an industrial rock album with manipulated samples echoing on top of clashing drums, guitar riffs and metallic

 percussions.
-DREAMS OF AWAKENING is another rock based album with melodramatic expressions of states of anxiety and full of wailing lyrics.
+Another rock based album is DREAMS OF AWAKENING (1999), with melodramatic expressions of states of anxiety and full of

-officially released.
+and together with several other tracks was officially released in 2011 under the name of the project.
 Dove Hermosa also participated as vocalist and lyricist on Hirsch´s albums CONTEMPLATIO PER NEXUS and TORMENT OF NAISSANCE.

 VLADIMÍR HIRSCH's musical aim is an alchemical transmutation of modern classical forms and dark ambient, industrial and noise components into a homogenous

 indivisible structure.
 This act represents metaphysically the central idea of his concept of INTEGRATED MUSIC, which consists in the collision and